sector-f/ircfs/README.md

 Alternatively, a TOML configuration file can be provided and specified with the `-c` flag.
 An example `ircfs.toml` file is provided.
 If flags are used in addition to a configuration file, then the flags take precedence.

-Messages are sent by writing data to the `in` file for a channel or user: `echo "How do I install Gentoo?" > '##linux/in'`
+Messages are sent by writing data to the `send` file for a channel or user: `echo "How do I install Gentoo?" > '##linux/send'`

-Messages can be read via the corresponding `out` file.
+Messages can be read via the corresponding `receive` file.

-Commands are performed by writing to the server's `in` file.
+Commands are performed by writing to the server's `send` file.
 The following commands have been implemented:

 * `/join CHANNELS [KEYS]`: Joins the comma-separated list of channels, using the (optional) comma-separated list of keys.
 * `/msg TARGET [MESSAGE]`: Sends a message to the target, whether it's a channel or user.